Get Rid of Ants | Ant Removal Specialists

 Why use a professional company to remove ants?

 If you already have an ant infestation and measures to deter the ants aren’t working then it’s time to call us.
-The ants will almost certainly be coming from several nests so locating one nest and destroying that will have a limited effect.
+The ants will be coming from several nests so locating one nest and destroying that will have a limited effect.

 The objective of our treatment is to kill the queen to stop the colony reproducing and getting larger.
 To do this we use bait and insecticide sprays designed to contaminate the ants which come into contact with the treated surfaces.
 The ants don’t die instantly so that when they return to their nests they contaminate the other ants and larvae and eventually they all die.